johnlui/Pitaya/README.md

 git submodule add https://github.com/johnlui/Pitaya.git open .
 ```
-then drag Pitaya.xcodeproj to your Project, that's it!
+then drag Pitaya.xcodeproj into your Project, that's it!

-If you want to run your project on device with Pitaya, just go to PROJECT->TARGETS->[your project name]->General->Embedded Binaries, click ＋, select Pitaya.frameWork and click "Add".
+If you want to run your project on devices with Pitaya, just go to PROJECT->TARGETS->[your project name]->General->Embedded Binaries, click ＋, select Pitaya.frameWork and click "Add".

 ###Source File